Early Childhood Professional Certificate (ECPC)

 The Early Childhood Professional Certificate (ECPC) program includes 120 hours of preschool specialized coursework, a resource file and professional portfolio and a two hour on-site observation during Module III in a preschool setting.
 Upon completion of the program the student will be awarded an Early Childhood Professional Certificate (ECPC) from the Florida Department of Education and a staff credential from the Florida Department of Children and Families.

-The ECPC program is offered in the fall and spring terms in an English format.
+The ECPC program is offered in the fall, spring and summer terms in an English format.
 The program is offered in the spring term in a dual language (English/Spanish) format.
-For more information, contact the program director at firstname.lastname@example.org.
+This program is currently being offerred in an in-person instructor led classroom format.
+There are no online options for this class.
+Student may also explore the FCCPC program which is offerred fully online.

 The following admission requirements must be met before registering for ECPC program.